Sister Uppalavanna: Life as a nun

 At first Sister Uppalavanna lived in a small thatched hut close to the Vajirarama monastery in Colombo and later in Weligama.
 After this she moved to a simple hermitage above the town of Gampola, in the cooler hill country.
 In 1938 she was invited by the Lay Committee of the Vihara Maha Devi Upasikaramaya nunnery to be chief nun.
 However she declined, preferring her 'little hut of palm-leaf matting' to the 'lax life of the ordinary nun's cloister'.

-A group of admiring and devoted benefactors, prominent amongst whom were Mrs. H.M.
+A group of benefactors, prominent amongst whom were Mrs. H.M.
 Gunasekera, Mrs. Nalin Moonesinghe, Lady A.M. de Silva, Mr. William Samarasinghe, Mr. H. W. Amarasuriya and Sir Lalita Rajapakse saw to her meagre needs.
-During the early 1950s she spent the 'vas' or rainy seasons at the Watawala Estate bungalow with Anil and Jeanne Moonesinghe.
+During the early 1950s she spent the 'vassa' or rainy seasons at the Watawala Estate bungalow with Anil and Jeanne Moonesinghe.

 Sister Uppalavanna kept strictly to the Buddhist discipline (vinaya), observing all ten of the Buddhist precepts, (unlike most nuns, who observe only eight) in addition to the 311 rules for ordained nuns.
 She would cease eating lunch at midday precisely and would accept no food after that hour.

 Mr Gilbert, a Kandy businessman converted a rock cave called Manapadassana-lena (Cave of Pleasant View) into a habitable dwelling, which was to be her final hermitage, to reach which she had to climb 98 steps.
 On being informed through German diplomatic sources that she was left with a fabulous fortune in her native land, she replied 'Please do not trouble me with such information.
 I have no desire for anything worldly, I am striving for emancipation from greed, hatred and delusion.'

 When she was 94, in failing health, she was persuaded to move to the Mallika Home for the Aged, an institution established by Mallika Hewavitharana (wife of Don Carolis Hewavitharana).
 She died there, peacefully, two years later.